msucloudfellowship/msucloudfellowship.github.io/docs/index.md

 We also save time during our synchronous meetings for group discussions, so please bring any concerns, difficulties, or successes to our sessions!

-## Meeting location

-At this time meetings are planned be in-person in the training room of the Institute for Cyber-Enabled Research, located on the first floor of the MSU Biomedical & Physical Sciences Building (off of the atrium)

-567 Wilson Road, Room 1440
-Michigan State University
-East Lansing, MI 48824

 ---